CloudNativeEntrepreneur/sveltekit-web3auth/README.md

 ### REFESH_TOKEN_ENDPOINT

-Create a refresh_token endpoint as set in .env file (VITE_OIDC_REFRESH_TOKEN_ENDPOINT) we have set /auth/refresh_token.
+Create a refreshToken endpoint as set in .env file (VITE_WEB3_AUTH_REFRESH_TOKEN_ENDPOINT) we have set /auth/refresh-token.
-As such, create file src/routes/auth/refresh_token.ts
+As such, create file src/routes/auth/refresh-token.ts

 ```ts
 import { renewOIDCToken } from "sveltekit-web3auth";